-Can probiotics help with migraines?
+Can live cultures help with migraines?

 As bizarre as it may sound, preliminary evidence suggests that encouraging a healthy balance of friendly bacteria (probiotics) over harmful bacteria (pathogens) could be beneficial to those suffering with migraines.

 A migraine is a headache caused by dilation of the blood vessels in and around the brain, and is frequently identified as being more painful than a 'normal' headache.
 Symptoms often include nausea, but migraine symptoms vary from person to person.
 The causes of migraines can also vary, and are sometimes unknown.
 Research does suggest that migraines can be diet-related and could therefore be avoided by looking after the gut.
 It might be worth sharing this information with patients or clients who suffer from migraines regularly.